gbateman-vtn/aiware-sbg/RSS Feed ingest.md

-Setting up RSS Source
+#Setting up RSS Source

-Log into CMS for setting up Source
+1. Log into Veritone and Data Center ap for setting up Source

-Click New
+2. Click New

-Source
+3. Source
+	a.
 Give Name
+	b.
 Select Podcast as source type

-Save
+6. Save

-TODO: Update screenshot for Podcast Type

-Create a scheduled Job
+#Create a scheduled Job

-this needs to be done in GQL as Discovery does not have the ability to set up advanced scheduled jobs
+This needs to be done in GQL as Data Center does not have the ability to set up advanced scheduled jobs

-Create a template for your RSS feed createJobTemplateForRSSToS3
+1. Create a template for your RSS feed createJobTemplateForRSSToS3

-Create Schedule Job using the template createScheduledJob
+2. Create Schedule Job using the template createScheduledJob

 #createJobTemplateForRSSToS3
 ```